sebastianamg/samgutx/README.md

     * `std::string change_extension(const std::string file_name, const std::string old_ext, const std::string new_ext)`: This function allows replacing a given old extension of file name by a new one.
     * `WordSequenceSerializer` class: This class allows serializing and deserializing a sequence of integers defined through its template.
 The class provides the following members:
       * `WordSequenceSerializer()`: This constructor gets the serializer ready to start a new serialization.
-      *  `WordSequenceSerializer(const std::string file_name)`: This constructor gets the serializer ready to deserialize data from a binary file.
+      *  `WordSequenceSerializer(const std::string file_name)`: This constructor builds a serializer with data retrieved from a binary file.
+      * `WordSequenceSerializer( std::vector<Type> sequence)`: This constructor builds a serialized from a serialized sequence.
       * `template<typename TypeSrc, typename TypeTrg = Type> std::vector<TypeTrg> parse_values(std::vector<TypeSrc> V)`: This function allows parsing integer values stored in an input vector of type TypeSrc into type TypeTrg.
       * `template<typename TypeSrc, typename TypeTrg=Type> TypeTrg parse_value(TypeSrc v)`: This function allows parsing an integer value of type TypeSrc into type TypeTrg.
       * `template<typename TypeSrc> void add_value(TypeSrc v)`: This function allows adding an `8`/`16`/`32`/`64`-bits value.